-- B. On charges see Note 28. - C. With respect to the land rights of the Company's offices and the senior homes' LTC units, see Note 11B. - D. On December 8, 2019, the Company entered into an agreement with a third party, which is not affiliated with the Company and/or its Controlling Shareholders (in this section: the "Seller"), for the purchase of the Mount Zion hotel in Jerusalem (in this section: the "Agreement" and the "Transaction").
-The property includes all of the Seller's rights in the land at 15-17 Hevron Road in Jerusalem, of a total area of around 13,000 sqm, on which a hotel is built including 137 rooms, stores, restaurants, a spa, a health club, conference and event halls, a museum, a swimming pool and landscaped open spaces, of a built-up area of around 11,600 sqm (in this section: the "Hotel"), 22,420 sqm of above-ground building rights, and rights designated for the construction of a 15,225 sqm underground parking lot, and the Hotel's operations and the equipment therein and other related rights of the Seller.
+- B. On charges see Note 27. - C. With respect to the land rights of the Company's offices and the senior homes' LTC units, see Note 10B. - On 16 April 2023, the Company entered into an agreement for the acquisition of the Red Rock Hotel in Eilat (in this section: the "Agreement" and the "Transaction", respectively).
+The property, the subject matter of the Transaction, includes all of the seller's rights in the land in Eilat, with a total area of approx. 9,000 sqm on which the Red Rock Hotel in Eilat is built, including existing and future building rights and the hotel's operations and equipment, as well as additional related rights of the seller.